anablima/anablima/README.md

 <h1 align="center">Hi 👋, I'm Ana Beatriz</h1>
-<h3 align="center">Sou DBA Oracle migrando para a área de Data Science.</h3>
+<h3 align="center">Sou DBA Oracle migrando para a área de Data Science e exploradora do mundo Python.</h3>

-- 🔭 I’m currently working on **-**
+🔭 I’m currently working on **-**

-- 🌱 I’m currently learning **Python, MongoDB, PostgreSQL, Azure, AI/ML.**
+- 🌱 I’m currently learning: **Python, MongoDB, PostgreSQL, Azure, AI/ML.**
+- 🌱 Atualmente estou aprendendo os seguintes temas: **Python, MongoDB, PostgreSQL, Azure, AI/ML.**

-- 👯 I’m looking to collaborate on **-**
+👯 I’m looking to collaborate on **-**

-- 🤝 I’m looking for help with **-**
+🤝 I’m looking for help with **-**

 - 👨‍💻 All of my projects are available at [-](-)

-- 📝 I regularly write articles on [-](-)
+ 📝 I regularly write articles on [-](-)

-- 📫 How to reach me **-**
+📫 How to reach me **-**

-- 📄 Know about my experiences [-](-)
+📄 Know about my experiences [-](-)

+- ⚡ Fun fact about me: **While studying Information Systems at the university, I did not like the program, because the language we learned was Java and it was always very complex for me.
+Now I like to program because I discovered a Python language, every day I change my mind when it comes to learning thanks to that language.
+Python Tks!**

-- ⚡ Fun fact **Enquanto cursava Sistemas de Informação na universidade não gostava de programar, pois a linguagem que aprendemos foi Java e sempre foi muito complexo pra mim.
+- ⚡ Fato engraçado sobre mim: **Enquanto cursava Sistemas de Informação na universidade não gostava de programar, pois a linguagem que aprendemos foi Java e sempre foi muito complexo pra mim.
 Agora gosto de programar porque descobri a linguagem Python, cada dia mais mudo a cabeça no quesito aprender graças a essa linguagem.
 Tks Python!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">